mnylc/mnylc.github.io/pages/services/hlsp.md

 - An annual conference session focused on current issues related to health and medical library issues
 - Free or discounted access to databases

-For more information about our HLSP program, please contact Nathalie Reid, [nreid@metro.org](mailto:nreid@metro.org).

 ## Grant Opportunities
 METRO distributes funds from the New York State Library to support acquisitions, technology upgrades and interlibrary loan services for hospital libraries.